 Read the latest government guidance on coronavirus HERE.

-From 8pm, Monday 4 January 2021, the Government has imposed a national lockdown and we must stay at home, protect the NHS, save lives.
+From 8pm, Monday 4 January 2021, the Government imposed a national lockdown, with restrictions including the closure of all non-essential retail.

 Read further information about the national lockdown at gov.uk/coronavirus.

 Only essential retail, including banks and building societies, can open during the national lockdown.
-We will publish a full list HERE in the coming days.
+You’ll find a full list HERE.

 Scroll down for further information on: